Rahidapriya/Donation-Campaign/README.md

 # Donation Campaign

+## Project Overview
+An inclusive platform where users can contribute to different causes, including food drives, education initiatives, clothing donations, and more.
+The platform facilitates seamless and secure donations, allowing users to make a positive impact on various aspects of society.
+User accounts provide a personalized experience, tracking their contributions and supporting a wide range of charitable activities.

 ## Project Features

 - **Category-Based Search:** Visitors can easily search for donation items by category, such as Health, Education, Food, Clothing.